 Appreciate them for less than $10

 One of the simplest things you can do to thank and reward a team member is to give them a thoughtful gift.
-If you take the time to build rapport, you’ll learn what they value and care about beyond work.
-It is those things that can lead to a great, inexpensive gift.
+If you take the time to build rapport, you'll learn what they value and care about beyond work.
+Those things are then what can lead to an idea for a great, inexpensive gift.

 A Story: Mark Price FTW